Skip to main content

 CS 2100: Program Design and Implementation I

-Building on intro programming experience (from CS 2000 or a different institution), examines the fundamentals of program design and implementation.
-Studies design of data and object-oriented programs, including common patterns, use of data structures, and underlying principles such as abstraction, encapsulation, inheritance, and interfaces.
-Introduces common software engineering practices such as version control, writing tests, development environments, and good programming habits.
-Practices using these design principles by writing medium-sized applications and using data science code libraries.
-Continues to interweave ethical challenges and skills in program design.
+Builds on prior introductory programming experience (from inside or outside Northeastern University) to examine the fundamentals of program design and implementation.
+Studies design of data- and object-oriented programs including common patterns; use of data structures; and underlying principles such as abstraction, encapsulation, inheritance, and interfaces.
+Introduces common software engineering practices such as unit tests, version control, development environments, and good programming habits.
+Students practice using these design principles by writing medium-sized applications and using data science libraries.
+Covers skills needed to identify and respond to ethical challenges that arise in the program design process.

 Draft Content